johncmunson/blog/README.md

 1. [SafeQL](https://safeql.dev/) has a better moon/sun dark mode toggle.
 Not a high priority though.
 1. Admin panel and/or authoriing posts in the browser.
 Too much work for not enough gain.
 1. Remote content and images.
 Again, too much work for right now.
 Push the local filesystem workflow to it's limits first.
+1. 1.
+[Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode).
+It doesn't seem to be implemented in Next 13 yet.

 ## General Notes